vshl/Surrealty/README.md

-# Surrealty - a real estate marketplace project for SFSU Computer Science - CSC 848
+# Surrealty

-In colloboration with Fachhochschule Fulda, Fulda, Germany.
+A real estate marketplace project to buy and sell properties.

-Technologies used:
+## Technologies used:

 * PHP
 * HTML